Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

-The TICA (time-lagged independent component analysis) method constructs reaction coordinates as those linear combinations of the original degrees of freedom with the highest autocorrelation~\cite{molgedey_separation_1994, perez-hernandez_identification_2013}.
+The TICA (time-lagged independent component analysis) method constructs RCs as those linear combinations of the original degrees of freedom with the highest autocorrelation~\cite{molgedey_separation_1994, perez-hernandez_identification_2013}.
 Assuming the system is reversible, the TICA coordinates are the aforementioned eigenfunctions of the transfer operator projected onto the linear basis functions $\psi_i(x)=x_i$~\cite{klus_eigendecompositions_2020}.
-They therefore suffer from the same non-optimality as the eigenfunction reaction coordinates, and in addition from non-optimality due to the overhead of linear approximation.
+They therefore suffer from the same non-optimality as the eigenfunction RCs, and in addition from non-optimality due to the overhead of linear approximation.

 The most frequently analyzed special case of timescale-separated systems are \emph{slow-fast systems} (see~\cite{pavliotis_multiscale_2008} for a text book introduction).
 They are characterized by the existence of a coordinate transformation such that the new coordinates can be subdivided into one quickly and one slowly moving part, and the two parts are approximately decoupled.
-The slow coordinates, which form a parametrization of the system's slow manifold~\cite{wang_slow_2013}, can be considered, and has been used as a good reaction coordinate of the system~\cite{singer_detecting_2009,froyland_computational_2014}.
+The slow coordinates, which form a parametrization of the system's slow manifold~\cite{wang_slow_2013}, can be considered, and can be used as a good RC of the system~\cite{singer_detecting_2009,froyland_computational_2014}.
 We will see later that our characterization encompasses that of slow variables.

-The reaction coordinates conceptually most alike to the definition presented in this article are the \emph{transition manifold reaction coordinates}, proposed by some of the authors in~\cite{bittracher_transition_2017} and further refined in~\cite{bittracher_weak_2020}.
-These works characterize good reaction coordinates as a parametrization of a low-dimensional manifold in a certain function space, around which the system's transition densities cluster with progressing equilibration.
+The RCs conceptually most alike to the definition presented in this article are the \emph{transition manifold RCs}, proposed in~\cite{bittracher_transition_2017} and further refined in~\cite{bittracher_weak_2020}.
+Transition manifold theory characterize good RCs as a parametrization of a low-dimensional manifold in a certain function space.
+This \emph{transition manifold} emerges from the system's transition densities with progressing equilibration.
+The characterization presented in the present article is a significant generalization of~\cite{bittracher_weak_2020}.

-\subsection{Computational strategies}
+\paragraph{Computational strategies.}